gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 ### *Choice 1: Raspberry Pi*
 <span style="display: inline-block; background: linear-gradient(to right, #E20000, #FFA800); color: black; padding: 2px; border-radius: 3px; font-size: 1.0em; margin-left: 2px;">**EP's Recommendation**</span>
 A Raspverry Pi is the most affordable of the two options.
-RasPi's don't have native CAN communication (which is how they must communicate with the actuators), so you will also need to get the PiCAN3 board, which fits on a RasPi and enables CAN.
+Raspberry Pi's don't have native CAN communication (which is how they must communicate with the actuators), so you will also need to get the PiCAN3 board, which fits on a Raspberry Pi and enables CAN.

 **Order:**
-- Raspberry Pi (we have validated up to RasPi 3b)
+- Raspberry Pi (Tested on models 3B/B+ and 4B/B+)
-- PiCAN3 CAN bus board
+- PiCAN3 CAN hat
-- RasPi power cable (see note below)
+- Raspberry Pi power cable (see note below)

 :::{important}
 Raspberry Pi 1, 2, and 3 are powered by a micro-USB connection.
-Raspberry Pi 4, which we have not yet tried with Epically Powerful as noted above, is powered by a USB-C connection.
-We have included recommendations for both in the ordering sheet, so please be sure to order the one that is compatible with your chosen RasPi device.
+Raspberry Pi 4 is powered by a USB-C connection.
+We have included recommendations for both in the ordering sheet, so please be sure to order the one that is compatible with your chosen Raspberry Pi device.
 :::

 ### *Choice 2: Nvidia Jetson Orin Nano*